March 28 to 30, 2022, in New York City (in-person participation preferred, with remote participation supported on a best-effort basis).

 Location: The Flatiron Institute is located at 162 Fifth Avenue in Manhattan.

-Completed Guest Health Screening Questionnaire (must be completed no more than 24 hours in advance of your visit)
+- Daily Health Screening Form (must be completed no more than 24 hours in advance of each visit to the Flatiron Institute each day of the Workshop) https://simonsfoundation.formstack.com/forms/event_guest_health_screening_testin

 *For those that are current employees (or have an ID card with Simons Foundation), please follow the normal protocol to enter the building.